These Korean face masks make for a lovely ritual. But do they actually work? We reviewed them for the latest installment of “Wellness Workbook.”

 My logical brain realizes that the purported miracle products coming out of Korea aren’t necessarily game-changers.
 Well, no more than any more than products coming out of any other country with a developed beauty product culture.
 The less-logical part of my brain, however, is ALL ABOUT IT, and the more strange-seeming, the better.

 Give me all the snail mucus and snake venom, because this is what my people do.

-In an effort to gain more clarity on the subject (and to obtain a complexion as glow-y and supple as a K pop star,) I set out to try as many different varieties of Korean sheet masks as I could.
+In an effort to gain more clarity on the subject of sheet masks (and to obtain a complexion as glow-y and supple as a K pop star,) I set out to try as many different varieties of Korean sheet masks as I could.
 Thus, figuring out which ones put in the most work.

-Contained therein are masks created around somewhat dubious themes such as “pearl” and “white,” but also key ingredients: Aloe, herb, “syn-ake,” green tea, gold, vitamin, royal jelly, hyaluronate, cucumber, Q10, aqua, charcoal, platinum, and snail.
+Contained therein are masks created around somewhat dubious themes such as “pearl” and “white,” but also key ingredients.
+Aloe, herb, “syn-ake,” green tea, gold, vitamin, royal jelly, hyaluronate, cucumber, Q10, aqua, charcoal, platinum, and snail.

 Sixteen days after kicking things off with some snail mucus all up on my pores, I am happy to report that my skin feels super duper supple.
-And beyond that, the ritual of applying the mask every night was a wholly pleasant experience, aside from looking like Jason Voorhees if he never made it out of seventh-grade art class.
+And beyond that, the ritual of applying the mask every night was a wholly pleasant experience.
+Aside from looking like Jason Voorhees if he never made it out of seventh-grade art class.

 The masks cool and refresh your skin, and their floral scents, which differ only mildly, are likewise soothing.
 But here’s the thing: They all seemed to yield pretty much the same results, which is understandable, considering they all utilize hydrolyzed collagen as a main ingredient.